10 – Driving Thunder

 # 9 – Slowpoke

+Eleven years after CSNY released their second album, the four legends returned as a quartet with their third and final album.
+It is quite daunting that it was almost thirty years between Crosby, Stills, Nash & Young’s first album in 1970 and their third album in 1999.
 This great Neil Young song was released on the last Crosby, Stills, Nash & Young album in 1999.
-The song was originally intended to be released on Neil Young’s upcoming solo album.
+The song was initially intended to be released on Neil Young’s upcoming solo album.
 Nonetheless, as much as it sounds like a solo Neil Young song, the harmonies on the chorus are vintage Crosby, Stills, Nash & Young.

-# 8 – Looking Forward
+# 8 – Teach Your Children

 # 7 – Almost Cut My Hair